Why AD360

 Published on March 21, 2022

 Over the past decade, the global tech industry has shifted to being service-oriented.
-We find every product being offered as a service by external vendors, and businesses across the world are adopting these services, often in the form of SaaS and IaaS offerings, due to their cost-effectiveness and easy manageability.
-Cloud-native architecture has become an absolute necessity to deliver products and services which can scale globally.
+We find every product being offered as a service by external vendors, and businesses across the world are adopting these services, often in the form of SaaS and IaaS

 Cloud-native architecture encompasses applications and services built and developed exclusively for cloud platforms.
 It is designed to utilize the advantages of cloud computing model capabilities like scalability, mobility, accessibility, and flexibility to the fullest.
 Applications built and run in cloud-based architecture are highly resilient to changes.

 Traditional monolithic architecture enlisted sequential steps to develop and modify applications.
 In this architecture, updating the code or features requires the whole process to be repeated at each stage.
 This process is highly time-consuming and expensive, often requiring updates to be rolled out each week.
 The digital disruptions brought by the evolution of the cloud has pushed businesses to deliver services quicker and more consistently.
-Thus, cloud-native architectural designs have moved from monoliths to microservices.
+Thus, cloud-native architectural designs have moved from monoliths to microservices

 Cloud-native architectural design is powered by microservices which are several hundreds or thousands of individual elements loosely coupled together to communicate and deliver a united service.
 They are deployed in different containers and can be individually updated without causing any disruption to other elements, significantly reducing the overall impact on the application usage and resulting in minimal downtime.